One of the worst things a narcissist tries to do is label you.

 Me dressing or wearing my hair however I liked,

 And me worshipping God the way I felt led.

 What’s really lame is I actually believed her.
 I felt ashamed for being so selfish that I tore up the poem and threw it away.
-I don’t blame my sister, she was only repeating the narcissistic things told to us growing up.
-This is the way we were raised–-to give up all of ourselves to please our family members.
-Well, I don’t buy into that game anymore.
+I don’t blame my sister, she was only repeating the narcissistic things phrases taught to us while we were growing up.
+This is the way we were raised–-to sacrifice all of ourselves to please the family.
+It took me a couple decades to realize no one was sacrificing back and the giving whether material things or relationship kindness was all coming from my side.
+No one else was reciprocating or contributing to the friendship account.
+I don’t buy into that scheme anymore.
 It was all part of the game I could never win.

-When my sister called me selfish for wanting to live my own life, she was only being a flying monkey and repeating what our parents had called her on multiple occasions.
-We were taught what we wanted was selfish, but complimented and told we were “thoughtful” if we did what they wanted.
+When my sister called me selfish for wanting to live my own life, she was only being a flying monkey and repeating what our parents had told her on multiple occasions.
+We were taught that self care is selfish.
+We were complimented and told we were “thoughtful” if we did whatever they wanted.

-Part of the problem is whenever I did things the narc didn’t approve of, they tried to define me as selfish or rebellious.
+Whenever I did things the narcissist didn’t approve of, the narc tried to define me as selfish or rebellious.
 Maybe this has happened to you.
 Have you found yourself feeling ashamed for being human and having human needs like desiring respect, fun and love?
 Don’t let the narcissist lie to you.

 Any intelligent and mature person knows we all have choices and God himself gave us these choices.
 He doesn’t stop people from making even harmful decisions.
 Any form of control over another’s life choices by one adult toward another adult reveals a lack of God’s Spirit.